 Creating Your Own Homemade Latte with a Splash of Flavor

 What could be more classic than the flavor vanilla?
 What makes the vanilla latte one of the most popular drinks at coffeehouses?
 Its universal appeal and complimentary taste with the milk and espresso.

-If you love going to a local coffee shop and ordering a vanilla latte, you might want to consider staying home and making one yourself.
-Sure, it might take a couple of initial purchases to set your drink-making in motion, but it will ultimately cost you less money as well as save time each morning from stopping by the coffee shop to pick up a vanilla latte.
+If you enjoy going to a local coffee shop and getting a vanilla latte, you might want to explore preparing one at home.
+Sure, you’ll have to make a few early purchases to get started, but you’ll end up spending less money and saving time each morning by not dropping by the coffee shop for a vanilla latte.

 Here are the steps to making a 12-ounce vanilla latte.

 Steaming the Milk

 The majority of coffeehouses use either 2 percent or whole milk for vanilla lattes, but you can use any type of milk for your latte.
 If you choose skim milk, it will be a skinny latte, and if you use half-and-half, you will make a breve latte.
 Soy milk may also be used, which is called a soy latte.

 - Turn the dial counterclockwise to begin heating the milk, raising the steaming wand tip just above the surface of the milk to create froth.
 Your key to making the perfect froth is to listen for a light hissing sound, which will result in froth that is the consistency of shaving cream.